Staking

 To withdraw your POWR, you must wait 7 days after undelegating them.
 Then you reconnect the two wallets you used to stake initially, through MetaMask and phantom/Solflare and follow these steps:

-2. Select the ‘withdraw’ button and you will be asked to sign a transaction using phantom/Solflare - confirm this using your hardware wallet to initiate the withdrawal on the Powerledger Energy Blockchain, then you can quit Solana application on your ledger, if you are using one.
+2. Select the ‘withdraw’ button and after confirming, you will be asked to sign a transaction using phantom/Solflare - confirm this using your hardware wallet to initiate the withdrawal on the Powerledger Blockchain.

 What is the minimum amount of POWR that I can stake?